-We’re delighted with today’s news that abiraterone will be available for men with advanced prostate cancer on the NHS in Scotland.
+We’re delighted with today’s news that abiraterone will be available on the NHS in Scotland for men with advanced prostate cancer, who’ve already had chemotherapy.

 This is fantastic for Scottish men with the disease as it brings them in line with the rest of the UK, which has been able to access the drug since the NICE ruling back in May.